hauptem/F5-SSL-Orchestrator-Tools/DGCat-Admin/USERGUIDE.md

 **Partition not found** — The partition you configured doesn't exist on the target BIG-IP.
 Edit the PARTITIONS variable.

-**External datagroups not supported** — These need filesystem access.
-Use TMSH mode.

 **Fleet deploy skipping hosts** — Either the object doesn't exist on that host (expected in some cases) or connectivity/auth failed.
 Check the summary for details.

 **Editor seems slow** — Large datasets (1000+ entries) take a moment to process.
 The tool shows status messages when it's working.